 What is the Bioavailability of CBD Oil?
 It’s a fact that there has been no established universal or daily recommendation for a dosage of CBD oil (cannabidiol).
 The suggestion is to consume approximately 25 mg twice per day, morning, and evening.
 The idea is to gradually (and slowly) increase by 25 mg after approximately one month until you achieve the best benefit from the CBD.

 It is wise to refer to your doctor for guidance on dosing for your specific wellness needs instead of instituting any type of “herbal remedy” on your own accord.
 The market is unregulated, so having the benefit of a medical provider’s knowledge and recommendation for quality brands will help to ensure the integrity of the ingredients and accurate dosing.
-Take this link to get a “closer look” at cannabidiol oil.

 The Bioavailability Of CBD Oil